Management Information Systems (MISC)

 Pre-requisites: sophomore standing.

-This course provides concepts of the alignment between rapidly changing Information Systems/Technology and business performance.
-Course content covers strategic, tactical, and operations level issues of Information Systems in organizations.
+Provides concepts of the alignment between rapidly changing Information Systems/Technology and business performance.
+Content covers strategic, tactical, and operations level issues of Information Systems in organizations.
 Topics include business-driven information systems, decision-making support, e-business, ethics, security, infrastructure, and applications of commonly implemented spreadsheet modeling and database management systems to solve business problems.

 MISC 371.
 BUSINESS APPLICATIONS PROGRAM DESIGN.
 4 Credits.